Web-Dev-Collaborative/blogr-landing-page/README.md

-# Frontend Mentor - Blogr Landing Page solution
+# Frontend Mentor - Blogr Landing Page Solution

 This is a solution to the [Blogr Landing Page Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).